edwyn-amador/dynamic-json-messages/README.md

   replace: [{ here: "[some_tag]", to: "foobar" }, { here: "month_day", to: new Date().getUTCDate() }, { ... }]
 };
 ```
-> You can also generate this template by using the "_TemplateGenerator" property functions as well as its shown below.
+> You can also generate this template by using the "*_TemplateGenerator*" property functions as well as its shown below.
 ```javascript
 const r = DJM._TemplateGenerator._Replace("some_property");
 r._AddReplace("[some_tag]", "foobar");